Mathematics Major and Minor Requirements

 Students anticipating a major in mathematics and/or the natural sciences ordinarily begin their study of mathematics with 119.
-However, a student needing further preparation before beginning calculus, either 118 or 119, should enroll in 115.
+However, a student needing further preparation before beginning calculus (Math 119) should enroll in 115.
 Students interested in advanced placement should contact the department chair.

 Before admission to the major (ordinarily in the sophomore year), prospective majors must consult with their advisors in the mathematics department to plan their mathematics courses.
 Students should choose their courses and non-curricular activities with regard to their goals for careers and graduate school.
 Students should be aware of which semesters upper-division mathematics courses will be offered.

-Senior majors are required to take a comprehensive exam in mathematics (the Major Field Test).
+Senior majors are usually required to take a comprehensive exam in mathematics (the Major Field Test).

 Minor (24 credits)